Local Pub Guide

 (01784) 435120

-Two regular and three ever-changing real ales including something dark, and a real cider like Cornish Orchards.
+Two regular and five ever-changing real ales including something dark, and a real cider such as Cornish Orchards.
 Three beer festivals a year showcase an eclectic range of ales, mostly from the newest micros around.
-Club comfortably furnished with sports TV, and hosts live music some Saturday evenings.
-As well as bar snacks, chips and samosas usually available.
+The club is comfortably furnished with sports TV, and hosts live music some Saturday evenings.
+As well as bar snacks, chips and samosas are usually available.
 CAMRA members can be signed in as guests on production of their membership card.

 - Forester's Arms